gmazzap/OptionsStorage/README.md

 ###Database freezing###

-One useful feature od OptionsStorage is the possibility to save the current state of the container in WordPress database.
+One useful feature of OptionsStorage is the possibility to save the current state of the container in WordPress database.

 That is as easy as call the method `toDB()` on the container instance.
 It accepts one argument that is the option name: in  effects, what this method does is just save a serialized option by calling the WP core [`update_option`](http://codex.wordpress.org/Function_Reference/update_option) function.

 Please keep in mind: `toDB()` save the current state of container, i. e. all the options already loaded via files or setted via `set()` method.
-Options in files never loaded (so never used or *manually* loaded via `load()` before calling `toDB()`) are not saved in database.
+Options in files never loaded (so never used or *manually* loaded via `load()`) are not saved in database.

     $storage->get('conf-child');
     $storage->get('conf-parent');